enoch85/ovms-home-assistant/README.md

 ![3](/assets/screenshot-overview3.png)

-*All topics with a lot of metrics are stored in attributes instead, where the average and median are caluclated and presented*
+*All topics with a lot of metrics are stored in attributes instead, where the average and median are calculated and presented*

 ## Installation